-1.2.
-Reaction to fire and resistance to fire are risks for which the need for classification systems has been identified for the time being.
+1.2 Reaction to fire is a risk for which the need for classification systems has been identified for the time being.

-Further needs may be identified on the basis of differences specified in Article 3.2 of the CPD, which are justified in conformity with Community law (IDs Clause 1.2.1).
+Further needs may be identified on the basis of differences specified in Article 3 (2) of the Directive 89/106/EEC, which are justified in conformity with Community law (IDs Clause 1.2.1).